 Early life Babe Ruth

-George Herman Ruth Jr, ‘Babe Ruth’ was born 6 February 1895 in Baltimore, Maryland.
+George Herman Ruth Jr, ‘Babe Ruth’ was born 6 February 1895 in Baltimore, Maryland, US.
 His parents were German American immigrants.
 He was one of eight children, but six of his siblings died early.
-His childhood was tough because his parents owned a tavern and had to work long hours to earn income for the family.
+His childhood was tough because his parents owned a tavern and had to work long hours to earn an income for the family.
 It was also a rough neighbourhood, with street fights common.
 Although details of his child are scant, his father drank heavily, and Babe Ruth later said his father died in 1918, after being involved in a street fight.

 As a child, he spent many hours looking after himself, and as a result often got into trouble.
-Aged 7, he was sent to study at St Mary’s Industrial School, a Catholic school run by monks of Xaverian Brothers.
+Aged seven, he was sent to study at St Mary’s Industrial School, a Catholic school run by monks of Xaverian Brothers.
 As an adult, Babe Ruth said that he would often miss school, drinking beer when his father was not around.

 It was at school that George Jr became involved in playing and practising baseball.
 He was coached and mentored by a senior monk – Brother Matthias; George Jr soon started to stand out for his exceptional skills at baseball.
 Brother Matthias became one of the few figures in authority that George Jr looked up to and respected.
 His reverence for Matthias helped to bring some discipline into Ruth’s life, and Ruth would always acknowledge the role Brother Matthias had played in his life.
 Ruth also later wryly commented:

 “If it wasn’t for baseball, I’d be in either the penitentiary or the cemetery.”

-When George Jr was 19, in February 1914, the owner of Baltimore Orioles (Jack Dunn) came to see this new prospect.
+In February 1914, when George Jr was nineteen, the owner of Baltimore Orioles (Jack Dunn) came to see this new prospect.
 Deeply impressed by the talent of George Jr, he signed him, after watching him for just one hour.
 To complete the contract, Jack Dunn became George Jr’s guardian.

 George Jr became known as ‘the Babe’ when he was introduced to the older Baltimore players.
 They referred to him as “Jack’s newest babe”, and this nickname stuck with him throughout his career.